dasaradhreddyk/TalPremium/README.md

      iii.
 Age calculated based on the date picker.
 It will be in years.
 5. Unit testing added with xunit which will unit test all the service end points and services.

+PS: inline validations are used and also styles can be seperated to css file.

 ![image](https://user-images.githubusercontent.com/58421595/173187085-aea8f2d8-0ae8-467a-b628-9fcf887cb2b6.png)